Techtonica/curriculum/objectives/week-6-assessment.md

   - Example answer: one common header sent in a request is `User-Agent` that contains a description of the browser (or command line program like curl) that is making the request
 - What are the similarities and differences of a `GET` request vs. a `POST` request?

-## Not Included
+## Definitely Not Included

-- RegEx (at least creating them, you should still know what they are
+- RegEx (at least creating them, you should still know what they are)
+- CSS/jQuery/HTML
+- No conceptual questions on JavaScript (i.e. no asking what closure is or what Promise is)

-_All topics covered after Monday, 10 February 2020 are not included (e.g. JSON, REST, etc)_
+- All topics covered after Monday, 10 February 2020 are not included (e.g. Node, http.server, Express, JSON, REST, etc)

 ## Example Questions